-Todd Shoebotham Talks Pilot Chutes new
+Todd Shoebotham Talks Pilot Chutes

 Todd Shoebotham, Owner and President of Apex BASE, Helps Jumpers Get the Details Right

 Note: This article discusses pilot chutes in a BASE environment and should not be used in relation to skydiving.

 Our beloved little workhorse, it’s the first thing we take out and the last thing we put in.
 It gets dragged around.
 It gets abused.
 For all the obsessive fawning we do over our canopies, our pilot chutes get surprisingly little love.

 If you’re looking to change that--and learn a little more about the sizes and styles of pilot chutes that you should invite on your BASE jumping adventures--then you’ve come to the right place.
 We pinned down the inimitable Todd Shoebotham and picked his brain about it in order to share his infinite wisdom with our beloved public.
 We’re pretty sure you’re going to learn a few things, so lean in and listen!

 1. Keep your fingers out of harm’s way.

 Does your pilot chute have a tube handle?
 According to Todd, the data suggests that fingers have an uncanny tendency to make their way into that little tunnel at pull time, which can make for some seriously awkward Chinese-finger-trap deployments.
 “A few people have reported reaching back and going up to the knuckle into the PVC,” Todd says.
 “Or getting their fingers underneath the handle.
 When you’re reaching back, that’s certainly not what you want.”